bh-premnath-git/innoverpaymentservice/README.md

 - Docker Compose v2 (bundled with recent Docker Desktop installations)
 - Optional: Python 3.11+ and `grpcio-tools` if you plan to regenerate protobuf stubs outside the containers

+### Environment configuration
+-  `.env` and replace placeholder secrets before starting the stack.
+The compose file now requires a non-placeholder `KONG_OIDC_CLIENT_SECRET` so Kong can authenticate with Keycloak, and other values should be customized to match your local setup.

 ### Start the stack
 ```bash
 make up